 John, you will be sadly missed.
 Rest in Peace!

-This obituary (written by Gene Hettel) has just been published on the IRRI website.
+This obituary (written by Gene Hettel) was published on the IRRI website.

 And this obituary (written by me) appeared in The Guardian on 5 July 2019.